Employment Insurance Canada: EI benefits in 2025

 2. Qualification for EI benefits requires recent work and meeting specific conditions.

-3. Offers up to 55% of earnings, capped at $638/week for 15 weeks.
+3. EI benefits up to 55% of earnings, capped at $695/week.

 4. Duration varies from 14 to 45 weeks, based on regional unemployment rates.

-5. Application is available online at Canada.ca, with direct deposit for payments.
+6. Application is available online at Canada.ca, with direct deposit for payments.

-What is Employment Insurance Canada?
+What is Employment Insurance in Canada?

 Employment Insurance (EI) provides income support for unemployed Canadians, as well as Canadians who are temporarily away from work due to various life events.
 Canadians who would like to use the EI program must have worked recently and meet certain conditions to qualify for benefits.